Karnov's Revenge: Reception

 In Japan, Game Machine listed Karnov's Revenge on their April 15, 1994 issue as being the fourth most-successful table arcade unit of the month.
 In North America, RePlay reported Karnov's Revenge to be the ninth most-popular arcade game at the time.

 On release, Famicom Tsūshin scored the Neo Geo version of the game a 25 out of 40.
-GamePro rated it as a modest improvement over the first game, with faster-paced action but the same lack of likeable characters.
-However, they said the new characters are better than the old ones, especially Yungmie and her unique trait of using only her legs to attack.
+GamePro rated it as a modest improvement over the first game, with faster-paced action but the same lack of likeable characters, but they said the new characters are better than the old ones, especially Yeong-mi and her unique trait of using only her legs to attack.

 Nintendo Life gave it mixed reviews to both the Wii Virtual Console release and the Nintendo Switch re-release.
 The author Corbie Dillard praised the weak point system and one-two attacks, but remarked they aren't enough to make the game any more notable than the other average fighting games.
 In the other review by Dave Frear, he said that attacks often do not flow together, sometimes making button mashing more effective than planned moves.
 At the end of the review, he recommended playing other fighting games like Art of Fighting, Fatal Fury, Samurai Shodown, World Heroes, Aggressors of Dark Kombat, and The King of Fighters.